 Patterns of CO2 emissions in 18 central Chinese cities from 2000 to 2014

-Journal of Cleaner Production
+Journal of Cleaner Production | January 20, 2018

 With the Rise of Central China Plan, the central region has had a great opportunity to develop its economy and improve its original industrial structure.
 However, this region is also under pressure to protect its environment, keep its development sustainable and reduce carbon emissions.
 Therefore, accurately estimating the temporal and spatial dynamics of CO2 emissions and analysing the factors influencing these emissions are especially important.